niukewyw/niukewyw.github.io/_pages/about.md

 ---

-## Personal Information
+## Educational Background

-- **Name:** Yaowu Wang
-- **Undergraduate:** Hohai University, College of Computer and Software (Enrolled in 2022)
+- **2022–2026:** Bachelor of Engineering in Computer Science and Technology, College of Computer and Software, Hohai University
-- **Postgraduate (from 2026):** School of Computer Science and Engineering, Southeast University, Artificial Intelligence
+- **2026–Present:** Master’s in Artificial Intelligence (Recommended Admission), School of Computer Science and Engineering, Southeast University
-- **Research Interests:** Reinforcement Learning, Multi-Agent Reinforcement Learning, Large Language Model-based Multi-Agent Systems

 ---